peteronyam/Mobile-First-portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse fir this privilege
+I would like to thank Microverse for this privilege

 <p align="right">(<a href="#readme-top">back to top</a>)</p>